 As per our submission to the Climate Commission, our preference would be to see deeper cuts in emissions over the 15 years covered by the proposed budgets.
-We would also like to see a greater domestic emission reduction achieved before 2030.
-This would support Wellington City Council's (WCC) own climate action plan, Te Atakura, which aims to reduce gross emissions by 57 percent by 2030.
-This target is strongly reliant on the actions of central government to drive the changes our city requires.
+This would support Wellington City Council's (WCC) own climate action plan, Te Atakura, which is strongly reliant on the actions of central government to drive the changes our city requires.
 We do not believe the proposed budget levels set New Zealand on a path to contributing its fair share to limiting warming to 1.5°C. There is a risk that they place us in a future position of being overly reliant on offshore mitigation and borrowing.
 Our expectation is that government set ambitious budget levels in proportion to the significance of the climate emergency declared by the government.
 We ask that government revisits the budget levels to deliver a larger proportion of cuts over the next 15 years.